 Another positive aspect for me is the possibility of Always On-Display.
 Since the AMOLED technology illuminates each pixel individually, an Always-On mode can be activated, as with some smartphones.
 This way the Ticwatch E2 shows a reduced watchface, which only shows the essential information like the time, without any color.
 This is more energy-saving than illuminating the entire panel, but still offers the clock function.

 Now with Snapdragon CPU

-Technically, the Ticwatch E2 and Ticwatch S2 are one and the same watch.
-The core is the Snapdragon Wear 2100 processor, which is also used in the Ticwatch C2 and Ticwatch Pro.
-It’s a pity that the brand new Snapdragon Wear 3100 processor isn’t used yet, but apparently the 2100 is sufficient for the Smartwatch application range.
-This is also a significant improvement over the MediaTek Dual-Core that was in the predecessor.
+Technically, the TicWatch E2 and TicWatch S2 are one and the same watch.
+The core is the Snapdragon Wear 2100 processor, which is also used in the TicWatch C2 and TicWatch Pro.
+It’s a pity that the brand new Snapdragon Wear 3100 processor is not used yet.
+On paper that’s a significant improvement over its predecessor, where a MediaTek Dual Core does the work.
+Apparently, the 2100 is sufficient for the Smartwatch’s area of application – one might think.

 Smartwatches with WearOS

 This way you not only get well-known fitness apps like Google Fit or Strava, but also other apps.
-Via Spotify or Google Play Music you can control music on your smartphone, call via a car or even play small games to pass the time.
-You get regular updates and could theoretically use Google Pay if Mobvoi had integrated NFC.
-This is probably left to the Ticwatch C2.
+Via Spotify or Google Play music you can control music on your smartphone, call via a car or even play small games to pass the time.

 If you have already used a Smartwatch with Wear OS, you won’t get much new stuff here.
 Overall, the optical appearance of the watch is very reduced.